kgdunn/pid-book/univariate-review/univariate-review.rst

 -	The rainfall amount, recorded every day, over the last 30 days.

-		These data are not independent - if it rains today, it can likely rain tomorrow as the weather usually stays around for some days.
-These data are not useful as a sample of typical rainfall, however they are useful for complaining about the weather.
+		These data are not independent: if it rains today, it can likely rain tomorrow as the weather usually stays around for some days.
+These data are not useful as a representative sample of typical rainfall, however they are useful for complaining about the weather.
 Think about the case if we had considered rainfall in hourly intervals, rather than daily intervals.

 -	The snowfall, recorded on 3 January for every year since 1976: independent or not?

 		These sampled data will be independent.

 -	The impurity values in the last 100 batches of product produced is shown below.
 Which of the 3 time sequences has independent values?

-		Sequence 2 (sequence 1 is positively correlated, while sequence 3 is negatively correlated).
+	In chemical processes there is often a transfer from batch-to-batch: we usually use the same lot of raw materials for successive batches, the batch reactor may not have be cleaned properly between each run, and so on.
+It is very likely that two successive batches (:math:`k` and :math:`k+1`) are somewhat related, and less likely that batch :math:`k` and :math:`k+2` are related.
+In the figure below, can you tell which sequence of values are independent?

 	.. image:: ../figures/univariate/simulate-independence.png
 		:align: center
 		:scale: 90

-	In chemical processes there is often a transfer from batch-to-batch: we usually use the same lot of raw materials for successive batches, the batch reactor may not have be cleaned properly between each run, and so on.
-It is very likely that two successive batches (:math:`k` and :math:`k+1`) are somewhat related, and less likely that batch :math:`k` and :math:`k+2` are related.
-In the figure below, can you tell which sequence of values are independent?
+	Sequence 2 (sequence 1 is positively correlated, while sequence 3 is negatively correlated).

 -	We need a highly reliable pressure release system.
 Manufacturer A sells a system that fails 1 in every 100 occasions, and manufacturer B sells a system that fails 3 times in every 1000 occasions.
 What is